juliavdkris/arduino-hid-rickroll/README.md

 I also included the duckyscript version in case you're using a rubber ducky.

 To stop it, just close `Microsoft ® Windows Based Script Host` in task manager or reboot the computer.
-If you want to (slightly) un-asshole yourself and remove the VBS file from startup, execute `reg delete HKLM\Software\Microsoft\Windows\CurrentVersion\Run /v TotallyNotShadyStartupItem` as administrator.
+If you want to (slightly) un-asshole yourself and remove the VBS file from startup, execute `reg delete HKLM\Software\Microsoft\Windows\CurrentVersion\Run /v TotallyNotShadyStartupItem` and `reg delete HKLM\Software\Microsoft\Windows\CurrentVersion\Run /v TotallyNotShadyStartupItem2`as administrator.

 Please note that this will only work if the user is an admin.